Digital Image Archive

 - Images in the digital image archive are low resolution images which are not suitable for printed communications.
 (High resolution images necessary for proper quality reproduction in print communications are not available for general use.)

-- To request access to the digital image archive email the web services manager
+- To request access to the digital image archive, email the ITS helpdesk.

 Photo Consent Forms

-- Anyone capturing photos, video or audio that will appear / be used on a Messiah College website or in a digital presentation for / that represents the College must have signed permission from the subject(s) that appear in the photos/video/audio.
+- Anyone capturing photos, video or audio that will appear / be used on a Messiah University website or in a digital presentation for / that represents the University must have signed permission from the subject(s) that appear in the photos/video/audio.
 If the subject(s) are minors under the age of 18, a parent’s or guardian’s permission is required.